-Students must have equivalent of a UK first degree at 2:2 or above plus relevant experience.

-In addition to, having previously been taught in English and have sufficient command of English to undertake postgraduate study or have an IELTS (or equivalent) score of 6.5 or better or the equivalent qualifications/standards in the candidate's home country, as set out in ARU IQD.
+Students must have the equivalent of a UK first degree at 2:2 or above plus relevant experience.
+In addition to this, students must have previously been taught in English and have sufficient command of English to undertake postgraduate study, or have an IELTS (or equivalent) score of 6.5 or better or the equivalent qualifications/standards in the candidate's home country, as set out in ARU IQD.